Basis4ajake/Rock-paper-scissors/readme.md

 Plan: Create a rock paper scissors game vs a computer player.
 Computer player will randomly choose its' move each round.
 The game will go for five rounds and keep a score count for both players.
 A winner will be displayed after round 5.
 Prompt user if they want to reset the game to play again at the end of the final round.

-Needed inputs: 3 Move types [Rock, paper, and scissor], Computers choice of move, Humans choice of move using prompt, score data - human and computer, Score is calculated by winner per round.
+Needed inputs: 3 Move types [Rock, paper, and scissor], Computers choice of move, Humans choice of move using a prompt, score data - human and computer, Score is calculated by winner per round.
 5 Total rounds

 Desired Output: Score is calculated each round and tracked separately for human score and computer score.
 Game ends at 5 rounds.
 Winner is declared at end of game.